TzuPingChen/CodePathPHP/Prework/Readme.md

 ## Notes

 Challenge is to use PHP itself since I'm not that familiar with it.
 Creating a server is necessary before debugging PHP code.

-That's fun.
+I'll describe this application as a fun and stressless practice.
 ## License

     Copyright [Tzu-Ping,Chen]